nashville-software-school/client-side-mastery/projects/tier-1/fish-fusion/README.md

 ## Before You Start

 It is **crucial** that your team reads all of the requirements and builds an algorithm with comments before you write a single line of code.
-It is highly recommended that you build the algorithm completely and review it with one of your instructors before starting on implementation.
+It is highly recommended that you build the algorithm completely and review it with one of your mentors before starting on implementation.

 ## Setup and Requirements